awslabs/amazon-asdi/code-green/hackathon/README.md

 #### Submissions

-Entries should be submitted as open-source GitHub repos (try [choosealicense.com](https://choosealicense.com/), or just run with GitHub's default [MIT License](https://choosealicense.com/licenses/mit/)).
+Entries should be submitted as open-source GitHub repos (try [choosealicense.com](https://choosealicense.com/), or use GitHub's default [MIT License](https://choosealicense.com/licenses/mit/)).
 Feel free to include a video, PowerPoint deck, or other supporting material in your repo.

 #### Demos